evoX0/Express-Mongo/README.md

 # Express-Mongo
-Node JS application win express and mongo db
+Node JS application with express and mongo db

+- npm install or yarn
+- npm start